 Tanya’s group assists seniors and staff members at their local JASA center on Beach 19th Street in Far Rockaway on Mondays, Wednesdays, and Fridays.
 “Volunteering helps them learn to organize and count.
 They bag punches, put two tea bags in each bag, washing the fruit.
 When they finish, they clean up.”
 The group’s efforts are clearly appreciated at JASA.
 “The center gave us an appreciation luncheon one time!”
 Tanya beamed.
 “It was a chance to integrate with all of the seniors.”

-Jesse Perkins excitedly spoke of the times that has Tanya accompanied him and others to Gallop NYC, an organization that provides equine therapy.
+Jesse Perkins excitedly spoke of the times that Tanya has accompanied him and others to Gallop NYC, an organization that provides equine therapy.
 Jesse explained all that he had learned about his new four-legged friends.
 “The horses sleep standing up,” Jesse said.
 “We don’t go behind the horse when we walk because they can kick.
 We sweep and we rake in the barnyard.
 Horses are magnificent.”

 “When You Love What You Do You Can Do Amazing Things”